xn-intenton-z2a/repository0-plot-code-lib/archive/repository0-plot-code-lib-2025-04-14-README.md

 ## CLI Usage

 Generate plots directly from the command line.
-The tool now supports scaling for both x and y ranges, multiple expressions, as well as custom SVG dimensions, padding, configurable data point resolution, a custom color palette, custom line styles, gridlines, axis labels, a title, logarithmic y-axis scaling for data spanning multiple orders of magnitude, and adjustable line width for plot lines.
+The tool now supports scaling for both x and y ranges, multiple expressions, configurable SVG dimensions, padding, adjustable data point resolution, a custom color palette, custom line styles, gridlines, axis labels, a title, logarithmic y-axis and x-axis scaling, adjustable line width, configurable legend placement, an option to disable data point markers, a custom background color, tooltips for data points, custom marker size for plot points, and raw JSON output of plot data.

+### Expression Based Plotting

 Provide the range in the format:

   --range "x=start:end[,y=min:max]"

-You can now omit the y-axis range.
-If the y range is omitted, the tool will automatically compute the appropriate range from the evaluated data.

-You can also customize the SVG output dimensions, padding, number of data points, color palette, line styles, enable gridlines, axis labels, a plot title, logarithmic y-axis scaling, and line width using the following options:
+If you provide an expression using --expression, the tool will evaluate the function over the specified x-range and compute y values accordingly.
+You can also customize the SVG output using the following options:

   --width [number]             Override the default SVG width (default: 500) --height [number]            Override the default SVG height (default: 300)